palmoanalua/palmoanalua.github.io/baseball.md

 Picture-Taking
 --------------
-Picture taking date is Wednesday, May 8 at Ala Puumalu upper field
+Picture taking date is Wednesday, May 8 at Ala Puumalu upper field.

 Registration
 ------------